 Home support workers are responsible for taking care of seniors, disabled people or individuals in rehabilitation.

-Their performing duties include preparing meals, feeding, bathing, dressing, administering medications and other housekeeping duties.
+Their performing duties include preparing meals, feeding, bathing, dressing, administering medication and other housekeeping duties.

 Home support workers are required to reside in their employer’s home.
-They could be responsible for child care, however, it cannot be their primary role in the household.
+They can be responsible for child care, but, it cannot be their primary role in the household.

 This pilot program is for foreign workers with the following occupation titles: